L1kaf/php-project-45/README.md

 [![Actions Status](https://github.com/L1kaf/php-project-45/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/L1kaf/php-project-45/actions)
 [![Maintainability](https://api.codeclimate.com/v1/badges/9c48429c7ab2d9e5e654/maintainability)](https://codeclimate.com/github/L1kaf/php-project-45/maintainability)

-### Описание:
+### Description:
 ---
-Этот репозиторий содержит реализацию первого проекта учебного портала Hexlet: Brain Games! В проекте 5 мини игр. Каждая игра задает вопросы, на которые нужно дать правильные ответы. После трех правильных ответов считается, что игра пройдена. Неправильные ответы завершают игру и предлагают пройти ее заново.
+This repository contains the realization of the first project of the Hexlet learning portal: Brain Games!
+There are 5 mini-games in the project.
+Each game asks questions that need to be answered correctly.
+After three correct answers, the game is considered to be completed.
+Incorrect answers end the game and offer to pass it again.

-### Минимальные требование:
+### System Requirements:
 ---
-* ОС Windows/Linux;
+* OS Windows/Linux;
-* PHP не ниже 7 версии.
+* PHP version 7+.

-### Установка и запуск:
+### Installation and startup:
 ---
-* Для установки используется Makefile с командой install, выполняющий команду composer install: `make install`
+* For installation, a Makefile with the install command is used, executing the composer install command: `make install`
-* Для запуска игры достаточно ввести команду make с названием игры в командной строке:
+* To start the game it is enough to enter the command make with the name of the game in the command line:
-  * make brain-even - в игре надо ответить является число четным или же нет.
+  * make brain-even - in the game it is necessary to answer whether the number is even or not.
-  * make brain-calc - в игре надо сложить, вычесть или умножить два числа и дать верный ответ.
+  * make brain-calc - in the game it is necessary to add, subtract or multiply two numbers and give the correct answer.
-  * make brain-gcd  - в игре надо найти наибольший общий делитель двух чисел и дать верный ответ.
+  * make brain-gcd  - in the game you have to find the greatest common divisor of two numbers and give the correct answer.
-  * make brain-progression - в игре надо найти пропущеный элемент арифметической прогрессии.
+  * make brain-progression - in the game you have to find the missing element of arithmetic progression.
-  * make brain-prime - в игре надо ответить простое показанное число или нет.
+  * make brain-prime - in the game it is necessary to answer whether the shown number is prime or not.

-Например: `make brain-even`
+For example: `make brain-even`

 ### Asciinema recordings:
 ---